 We are guided by the National Curriculum for Geography (2014).
 The National Curriculum for Geography aims to ensure that all pupils:

-§ develop contextual knowledge of the location of globally significant places – both terrestrial and marine – including their defining physical and human characteristics and how these provide a geographical context for understanding the actions of processes
+- Develop contextual knowledge of the location of globally significant places – including their defining physical and human characteristics

-§ interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs and Geographical Information Systems (GIS)
+-interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs and Geographical Information Systems

-At East Sheen Primary School we have a wide range of resources to support the teaching of geography.
-Each classroom is equipped with world maps and globes and many interactive materials.
-We also use our school grounds and local environment for map work and field study, including visits to the Thames, Richmond Park and a residential trip to Sayer's Croft in Y4.
-We encourage the children to make cross curricular links, e.g. understanding the importance of crossing points on the Thames when looking at Roman settlement in Britain.
+At East Sheen Primary School, we have a wide range of resources to support the teaching of Geography.
+Each classroom has access to a range of world maps, globes and interactive materials.
+We also use our school grounds and local environment for map work and field study, including visits to the Thames, Richmond Park and a residential trip to Henley Fort in Y4.